Vaccine and Booster Requirements

 All members of the campus community — students, faculty, and staff — are required to have the initial series of the COVID-19 plus one booster shot.
 This requirement applies to all current and incoming students regardless of the number of credits for which they are enrolled.
 Only students who are on leaves of absence, students studying in fully online programs, and international students studying from their home countries are not required to be vaccinated against COVID-19.
 Online students must be vaccinated if they intend to come to campus.

 What is the Suffolk University COVID vaccine requirement?
 Does this include boosters?

-An original COVID vaccine series is defined as follows:
+An initial COVID vaccine series is defined as follows:

 - Pfizer–BioNTech COVID-19 vaccine (two doses 3 weeks apart)

 - Moderna COVID-19 vaccine (two doses 4 weeks apart)